Skip to main content

 4

-Save
+Save Configuration

-Assigning Channels to Hierarchy
+Assigning Channels to Hierarchy Values

 1

-Navigate to the channel detail page
+Navigate to Channels in the sidebar

 2

-Find Hierarchy Settings
+Find Hierarchy Columns

 3